Writing is the use of language and devices to engage an audience in order to discuss, entertain, inform or persuade.

 - Pupils will be able to articulate their thoughts, ideas and imagination orally and through the written word

-- Pupils will become creative writers, able to write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences
+- Pupils will become creative writers.
+They will be able to write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences.

 - Talk for writing

 - A buzz of learning and sharing ideas and vocabulary